Vonage/vivid-3/apps/docs/content/whats-new/monthly-updates/august-2024.md

 - Enhancement requests for FilePicker

+## Time picker: moves out of alpha

+The [time picker component](/components/time-picker/) has passed acceptence testing and moves out of alpha into GA.

 ## Accordion item: new css variable for meta text

 We've added a [css variable](/components/accordion-item/#meta-data-max-inline-size) to set a custom inline-size to the meta-data text.